 Rule #1: Get To Know Your Manager's Personal & Professional Agenda

-To manage up, you must embrace the idea you are selling your professional services.
+To manage up, you must embrace the idea that you are selling your professional services.
 You are a business-of-one.
 It's time to act like a salesperson, and great salespeople take the time to learn about their clients' histories, experiences, perceptions, and, subsequently, what it might take to shift those perceptions.
 I emphasize the word "time" because many of the professionals I work with come to me after making the initial mistake of not getting the detailed information they need to manage up.

 A great salesperson is actually a really gifted teacher, someone who patiently and creatively navigates pupils, enabling them to reach the right conclusions on their own.
-Yet, everyone knows teachers can't make this happen for their students without first determining what the students need to understand.
+Yet everyone knows teachers can't make this happen for their students without first determining what the students need to understand.
 Thus, understanding our managers to the point where we know how to get what we want means doing our homework.

 Here are just a few questions we should be seeking the answers to: